Allan Neuwirth: Television and film

 In 1979 through 1983, Neuwirth worked at The Studios of Diamond & Diaferia, an animation film production company.
 As a staff designer and director he created show openings, logos and motion graphics for television series including ABC News Nightline, This Week with David Brinkley, 20/20, ABC News Closeup, The Today Show and the ESPN network.
 After leaving Diamond & Diaferia, Neuwirth served as Art Director for all five seasons of the Lifetime Television Network series about parenting, Mother's Day, hosted by Joan Lunden.

 In 1984, Neuwirth wrote jokes for television host Regis Philbin's nightclub act.
 Partnering with comedy writer Gary Cooper, Neuwirth continued to write material for Philbin's shows at supper clubs and hotel casinos.
 During this period, he also launched an independent production company, Neuwirth Design.
 For the next several years, Neuwirth produced TV commercials, created animated scoreboard graphics for the New York Yankees' 1986 and 1987 seasons, animated the special effects sequences for Troma Entertainment’s feature film, Sgt.
 Kabukiman N.Y.P.D.
 (1990), designed opening titles for TV movies including King's Ransom, and continued to partner with Cooper writing film scripts.

 In 1995, Neuwirth and Cooper were hired by veteran children's television producer Nina Elias-Bamberger to co-develop Big Bag a puppet/animated TV series co-produced by The Jim Henson Company and Sesame Workshop.
 The show aired on Cartoon Network from 1996 to 1998.
 Neuwirth and Cooper stayed on to associate produce, story edit and write many of the series’ animated shorts.
 Their claymation Koki cartoons for Big Bag were featured in the Sixth International Children's Television Festival at The Museum of TV & Radio (1997), and won Prix Jeunesse and New York Film Festival awards.

 The pair continued to write episodic television shows including The Wubbulous World of Dr. Seuss (their script Mystery of Winna-Bango Falls was nominated for a 1998 Writers Guild Award), Courage the Cowardly Dog, Gadget & the Gadgetinis, Dragon Tales and season two of Fix and Foxi, a European cartoon series based on Rolf Kauka’s popular comic books, during which they served as head writers.
 In the summer of 2001, Neuwirth relocated to Sydney, Australia for several months to continue as supervising producer of the show, overseeing post-production.

 In 2002, Neuwirth embarked on a solo writing and producing career.
-His credits include scripts for Paramount+’s popular reboot of Rugrats (2021), head writing Season 6 of Nickelodeon’s Bubble Guppies (2021), developing, executive producing and story editing The Bug Diaries (2019) on Amazon Prime, developing, head writing and producing two seasons of Space Racers (2014), an award-winning animated TV series[25] created with the participation of NASA and airing on PBS Kids, Universal Kids, Netflix and Amazon Prime, scripting and story editing The Octonauts (2010), and writing episodes of Arthur (2008), including "Is That Kosher?", in which he created the character "Bubbe" for guest star Joan Rivers, a role that garnered her a Daytime Emmy Award nomination.
+His credits include scripts for Paramount+’s reboot of Rugrats (2021), head writing Season 6 of Nickelodeon’s Bubble Guppies (2021), developing, executive producing and story editing The Bug Diaries (2019) on Amazon Prime, developing, head writing and producing two seasons of Space Racers (2014), an award-winning animated TV series[25] created with the participation of NASA and airing on PBS Kids, Universal Kids, Netflix and Amazon Prime, scripting and story editing The Octonauts (2010), and writing episodes of Arthur (2008), including "Is That Kosher?", in which he created the character "Bubbe" for guest star Joan Rivers.